Spectacular Attractions | Ocean Beach San Diego CA

 Newport Avenue Beach

-Newport Avenue Beach is perhaps the most popular beach in Ocean Beach for surfers and people just enjoying the sights or hanging out.
-While there is a parking lot available for beachgoers it is often full and parking can be somewhat problematic.
-This beach is particularly popular amongst photographers’ as there is a wide variety of objects to shoot.
-This beach also offers the only surfer’s only area around.
-Hundreds of surfers flock to this beach on a daily basis at their chance to catch the next “big one”.
+Newport Avenue Beach is the most popular beach in Ocean Beach, San Diego, for surfers and people who want to enjoy the sights or hang out.
+While a parking lot is available for beachgoers, it is often full, and parking can be somewhat problematic.
+This beach is top-rated among photographers as there is a wide variety of objects to shoot.
+This beach also offers the only surfer’s area around.
+Hundreds of surfers flock to this beach daily for their chance to catch the next “big one.”

 Click to view Ocean Beach Tile Project page